DanielCurrier/interactive-password-generator/README.md

 ## Description
 Hi there!
 My name is Daniel Currier, and this is my first JavaScript project.
 This is made as a test of my understanding of the language and its applications.
 After many hours of coding (and recoding) I have created a generator that matches the criteria of the given project.
 Please refer to the Usage section to know how it works!

+Here is the link to the working product: https://lorddanklin.github.io/interactive-password-generator/

 ## Installation
 N/A